rkass/interview-takehome/README.md

 docker-compose up
 ```

+In order to keep the assignment consistent and not subject to
-The first time these containers are brought up, loading the data into the `wikis` index will take around five minutes.
+wikipedia being a static asset, the program doesn't actually reach out to the wiki page.
+The first time these containers are brought up, loading the data into the `wikis` index will happen from a serialized pickle
+file containing the documents from the wiki page listed.
-Each run thereafter, loading the `wikis` index should happen immediately as the index will be restored from a local snapshot.
+Each run thereafter, loading the `wikis` index will cause the data to be restored from a local snapshot.

 ### What You'll Write